bids-apps/freesurfer/README.md

                     			If the dataset contains multiple T1 weighted images from different acquisitions which one should be used?
 		                        Corresponds to "acq-<acquisition_label>"
+		  --multiple_sessions {longitudinal, multiday}
+		                        For datasets with multiday sessions where you do not want to use the longitudinal pipeline, i.e., sessions were back-to-back, set this to multiday, otherwise sessions with T1w data will be considered independent sessions for longitudinal analysis.
 		  --refine_pial {T2,FLAIR,None,T1only}
 		                        If the dataset contains 3D T2 or T2 FLAIR weighted images (~1x1x1), these can be used to refine the pial surface.
-					The current default is to look for appropriate T2s, then look for appropriate FLAIRs(resolution <1.2mm isovolumetric).
+The current default is to look for appropriate T2s, then look for appropriate FLAIRs (resolution <1.2mm isovolumetric).
 If you want to ignore these, specify None or T1only to generate surfaces on the T1 alone.

 To run it in participant level mode (for one participant):